adamblvck/DQN-Banana-Collector/Report.md

 # DQN-Banana-Collector

-To train an agent based on feedback from its environment, it's self-evident that a reinforcement learning algorithm should be used for this.
+To train an agent based on feedback from its environment, it's self-evident that a reinforcement learning algorithm would serve this problem well.

-In [Deep Reinforcement Learning](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) course we went through classical Q-learning algorithms like SARSA, but also touched deeply on Deep Q-Networks (abbreviated as DQNs).
+In Udacity's [Deep Reinforcement Learning](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) course we went through classical Q-learning algorithms like SARSA, learned the limitations of that algoriths, and have seen the *deep* powers of Deep Q-Networks (abbreviated as DQNs).

-Seeing the efficiency at which DQNs can solve agents in [OpenAI Gym](https://openai.com/), it only made sense to try the DQN-algorithm for our Banana Collector.
+Seeing the efficiency at which DQNs can solve agents in [OpenAI Gym](https://openai.com/), it only made sense to try the DQN-algorithm for our Banana-Collector.

 The Banana-Collector environment provides us with a state with 37 dimensions, including ray-based detections, velocity and others.
 The Banana-Collector is also reduced to only 4 actions.